Nicholas Rossi: Arrest in Scotland and extradition

-In July, Alahverdian was detained in Glasgow for threatening and abusing NHS staff.
+In July, Rossi was detained in Glasgow for threatening and abusing NHS staff.
 Prosecutor Julie Clark stated that there was evidence he was in fact fit to go to court and to be detained, despite previous claims to the contrary.
 He denied the charges when he appeared at Glasgow Sheriff Court.
 His application for bail was refused, and he was remanded in custody until his next court appearance.
 Prosecutor Julie Clark told the court his fingerprints identified him as Nicholas Rossi.
-Clark also told the court that Alahverdian faked seizures and doctors reported that he has no lung problems.
-The following month, Alahverdian was convicted of threatening hospital staff, who said they feared for their safety after telling Alahverdian that he was fit to be discharged.
-The sheriff said Alahverdian's claim that he could not stand was "not credible".
-Alahverdian had appeared at hearings using a wheelchair.
+Clark also told the court that Rossi faked seizures and doctors reported that he had no lung problems.
+The following month, Rossi was convicted of threatening hospital staff, who said they feared for their safety after telling Rossi that he was fit to be discharged.
+The sheriff said Rossi's claim that he could not stand was "not credible".
+Rossi had appeared at hearings using a wheelchair.
 He also wore a black robe and kippah, as he claimed to have converted to Judaism while in custody.

-In November 2022, sheriff Norman McFadyen ruled using the standard of the balance of probabilities that the arrested man's identity is Nicholas Rossi, basing his ruling on fingerprint, tattoo and photographic evidence.
-Harvey called Alahverdian's excuses "outlandish" and "bizarre".
+In November 2022, sheriff Norman McFadyen ruled using the standard of the balance of probabilities that the arrested man's identity was Nicholas Rossi, basing his ruling on fingerprint, tattoo and photographic evidence.
+Harvey called Rossi's excuses "outlandish" and "bizarre".
 Later in November, Essex Police said Rossi was under investigation for an alleged rape there, which would likely delay any extradition should this result in charges.
 In January 2023, his application to be released on bail was refused.
 He also claimed he was being taunted by remand prisoners at HM Prison Edinburgh singing "Leaving on a Jet Plane" by John Denver to him.

-In a February 2023 podcast, British journalist Jane MacSorley alleged that Alahverdian's wife Miranda Louisa Knight pretended to be his widow "Louise" and helped spread the fake news of his death.
+In a February 2023 podcast, British journalist Jane MacSorley alleged that Rossi's wife Miranda Louisa Knight pretended to be his widow "Louise" and helped spread the fake news of his death.
 Miranda said the allegation was "laughable" but did not respond once audio comparisons of the voices of Miranda and "Louise" were played.
 Frederika Holmes, an independent expert in forensic speech and voice analysis, concluded that Miranda and "Louise" were the same person based on Miranda's Bristol accent.
 She said it was implausible that technology could mimic this.

-In December 2023, the High Court of Justiciary ruled that Alahverdian should be extradited, upholding a decision by the Scottish government to approve the extradition request.
+In December 2023, the High Court of Justiciary ruled that Rossi should be extradited, upholding a decision by the Scottish government to approve the extradition request.
 The investigation over whether there was enough evidence to charge him with rape in Essex was still ongoing at the time.
 He was extradited to the United States on January 5, 2024.
-Upon detention in Utah, Alahverdian made a formal request through his lawyer that the court assure the county jailers refer to him as "Arthur Knight"; the request was denied by the district court judge.
+Upon detention in Utah, Rossi made a formal request through his lawyer that the court assure the county jailers refer to him as "Arthur Knight"; the request was denied by the district court judge.

-A four-part documentary about Alahverdian, Imposter: The Man Who Came Back from the Dead, shown on the UK's Channel 4 in May 2024, was described by reviewer Lucy Mangan as "the absolute zenith of true-crime TV".
+A four-part documentary about Rossi, Imposter: The Man Who Came Back from the Dead, shown on the UK's Channel 4 in May 2024, was described by reviewer Lucy Mangan as "the absolute zenith of true-crime TV".